Monday, October 14, 2024

 • War, terror and violence have caused thousands of lost lives.
 We must work for just solutions to conflict in the Holy Land, throughout the Middle East, and beyond.

-I say that the bishops "wish" to highlight these issues, in the present tense, but in fact this publication is not hot off the press: the fine print at the bottom of the second page states that the copyright year for this content is 2012.
+I wrote above that the bishops "wish" to highlight these issues, in the present tense, but in fact this publication is not hot off the press: the fine print at the bottom of the second page states that the copyright year for this content is 2012.

 This list of six issues probably made sense at that time.
-2012 wasn't so long ago, but politically and perhaps historically, it seems like a different era.
+Chronologically, 2012 wasn't so long ago, but politically and perhaps historically it seems like a different era.
 That year, President Obama was running for re-election.
 The Affordable Care Act (Obamacare) legislation had been passed several years earlier (despite the bishops' opposition), and the proposed details of that legislation's contraceptive mandate had been announced in 2012.
-2012 also was the year the American bishops inaugurated their Fortnight for Freedom to try to build support to defend religious liberty in the face of the contraceptive mandate.
+Not coincidentally, 2012 also was the year the American bishops inaugurated their Fortnight for Freedom to try to build support for defending religious liberty in the face of the contraceptive mandate.
 2012 also was three years before the Supreme Court's Obergefell decision legalized same-sex marriage nationally.
 And of course, in 2012, Roe v Wade was very much the law of the land; the Dobbs decision was still a decade away.

 Here are my quick comments on the six highlighted issues, from the perspective of 2024:

-• Abortion: even though Roe v Wade has been overridden, abortion obviously is still an unsettled political question, and continues to be a motivating issue for American voters.
-At the same time, the politics of abortion has changed as the makeup of the two parties has shifted: the GOP is no longer the pro-life stalwart it was a decade ago.
-It seems likely enough that the US is heading toward an abortion "settlement" with two possibilities: either the country will continue down the state-by-state path in which blue and purple states establish a right to abortion, with a minority of red states continuing to limit abortion; or Democrats will succeed in passing federal legislation that reimposes a uniform national right to an abortion.
+• Abortion: even though Roe v Wade has been overturned, abortion obviously is still an unsettled political question and continues to be a motivating issue for American voters.
+At the same time, the politics of abortion have changed since 2012 as the makeup of the two parties has shifted: the GOP is no longer the pro-life stalwart it was a decade ago.
+It seems likely enough that the US is heading toward an abortion "settlement" with two possibilities: either the country will continue down the current state-by-state path in which blue and purple states establish a right to abortion, with a minority of red states continuing to limit abortion; or Democrats will succeed in passing federal legislation that reimposes a uniform national right to an abortion.

 • Religious liberty: the bishops never quite succeeded in elevating religious liberty to the top of mind of American voters.
 Still, the courts have largely been friendly to the bishops' concerns, and consequently, my sense is that this issue has receded in importance, even for the bishops.

 • Disparity between rich and poor: the bishops may have been a bit ahead of the curve on this issue.
 Thomas Piketty's book Capital in the 21st Century was published the following year, in 2013.
-And since that era, American politics has taken a significantly more populist turn.
-This is especially true of the GOP: recall that, in 2012, the Republican ticket was Mitt Romney (the alleged plutocrat) and Paul Ryan (the alleged Ayn Rand acolyte).
-To be sure: it's possible that the rhetoric has become more populist, but the underlying reality has not changed much.
+And since that era, American politics has taken a significantly more economically populist turn; recall that, in 2012, the Republican ticket consisted of Mitt Romney the alleged plutocrat and Paul Ryan the alleged Ayn Rand acolyte.
+To be sure: it's possible that our political rhetoric has become more populist without the underlying income-disparity reality changing much.

 • Undocumented immigrants: This is the issue that has moved most dramatically to the top of the national conversation since 2012, albeit probably not in the way the bishops would have wished.
-President Trump's most significant political accomplishment has been to turn immigration into a high-valence issue.
+President Trump's most significant political accomplishment has been to boost the importance of immigration as an issue.
 It is scarcely an exaggeration to note that immigration has become for the Trump-era GOP today what abortion has been for Democrats: the issue that, more than any other, unites and motivates its base.

 • Violence in the Holy Land and the Middle East: Another issue which has taken on greater urgency since 2012.